São Miguel Island: Climate

 The western half of the island is generally drier, due to the lower topography.
 Precipitation varies from less than 800 mm in the Northwest coastline between Mosteiros and Ajuda da Bretanha, to over 3200 mm around Pico da Vara in the east.

 Similar to other islands in the archipelago, São Miguel is influenced by ocean currents and winds, and, in particular, the cyclonic Gulf Stream.
 This stream functions as a moderating force in the islands, keeping temperatures hovering between 14 C and 23 C throughout the year.
 The island's location also makes it susceptible to some Atlantic storms, and precipitation tends to be elevated during the winter periods.
-Winters are very mild by European standards and summers are warm (sometimes very warm due to the high humidity) and relatively dry.
+Winters are mild by European standards and summers are warm (sometimes very warm due to the high humidity) and relatively dry.
 Temperatures above 30 C or below 5 C have never been recorded at the coast.

 Human geography

 Owing to the predominance of volcanic cones and craters in the interior, human settlement has developed primarily along coastal and interior plains.
 In addition, there are several communities that have developed within ancient craters (such as Sete Cidades, Furnas or Povoação), river-valleys (such as Ribeira Chã, Pilar da Bretanha) or coastal deltas (Mosteiros).
 Regardless, these settlements were largely agrarian and concentrated around the parish churches and the many fertile parcels of land.
 The communities were largely isolated throughout the year, owing to the great distances and rough landscape of the island, and only became integrated with the development of the many road networks that circle and bisect the island.
 Two cities have developed, largely because the island was divided by mountainous volcanic cones in the interior: Ponta Delgada and Ribeira Grande.
 Administratively, the island is governed by five municipalities, with Ponta Delgada and Ribeira Grande having more administrative functions associated with their larger populations:

-Lagoa, the youngest of the municipalities of São Miguel, has a populationp of about 14,126 inhabitants (2008 census), incorporating the south-central parishes east of Ponta Delgada;
+Lagoa, the youngest of the municipalities of São Miguel, has a population of about 14,126 inhabitants (2008 census), incorporating the south-central parishes east of Ponta Delgada;

 Nordeste, literally the north-eastern municipality, well known for an abundance of natural vegetation and the highest point on the island, Pico da Vara;

 Ponta Delgada, includes not only the industrial/commercial city of Ponta Delgada, but also many rural parishes, as well as the large crater of Sete Cidades;

 Povoação, home to the first colony on the island, Povoação is located in the south-east corner of the island, and includes active and dormant volcanic features, including Furnas and the crater of Povoação;